 Printer

 The instructions below will walk you through the process of launching a simple printer workflow using the Fuzzball workflow catalog.
 The workflow catalog will help you generate, validate, and submit a Fuzzfile representing the printer workflow.
-This workflow uses a public Alpine container from Dockerhub to print 1 integer every second for 5 minutes.
-This simple workflow will help familiarize you with the Fuzzball’s real-time logging feature, and can also be used to experiment with Fuzzball’s in-job terminal.
+This workflow uses a public Alpine Linux container from Dockerhub to print 1 integer every second for a configurable number of seconds.
+This simple workflow will help familiarize you with Fuzzball’s real-time logging feature, and can also be used to experiment with Fuzzball’s in-job terminal.

 You can run this workflow either through the web UI or the CLI.

 If you click “Workflow Catalog”, you will see a page of workflow templates you use to create fuzzfiles and launch workflows.
-Find the “Printer Example” tile with the CIQ badge and click “Run”.
+Find the “Printer Example” tile with the CIQ badge and click “Run” from the context menu.

 You will be prompted with a pop-up showing template parameters which you can modify.
-If you’d like to accept the default values, you can click “Validate” which will validate the Fuzzfile generated using the input specified.
+Once you are done setting parameters or you decide to accept the default values, click “Run” to generate a Fuzzfile with the workflow template and the supplied values and validate it.

-You will be prompted to provide an optional descriptive name for your workflow.
+If there are no errors you will then be prompted to provide an optional descriptive name for your workflow.

-Now you can click on “Start Workflow” in the lower right corner of the dialog box and your workflow will be submitted.
-If you click “Go to Status” you can view the workflow status page.
+Once you click on “Start Workflow” your workflow will be submitted.
+If you click “Go to Status” in the following dialog you can view the workflow status page.
 The screenshot below shows the status page for a printer workflow submission.

 To run this workflow through the CLI you will need access to the Fuzzball CLI.
 You can install it using the Fuzzball CLI installation instructions.